pscn/web-mpc/README.md

 `./web-mpc -addr :8080 -mpd 127.0.0.1:6600`

 - *-addr* specifies the interface the HTTP server listens ons.
 Use `127.0.0.1:1234` to only list on localhost.
 User `:1234` to listen on all interfaces.
-Default is `:6666`
+Default is `:6666`.
+Note: on some Linux systems providing only the port, will bind only to the IPV6 interface.
+I'm not sure how to fix that.
+In that case, you need to provide the IPV4 address too.
 - *-mpd* specifies the IP address and port the MPD server listens on.
 Use *-pass* if you need to provide a password.
 Default is `127.0.0.1:6600`.

 #### eof